Machine Learning Attack Series: Image Scaling Attacks

 Image Rescaling Attack

-On the left you can see the original sized image, and on the left the same image downsized to 128x128 pixels.
+On the left you can see the original sized image, and on the right the same image downsized to 128x128 pixels.

 That’s amazing!